dxrcy/mcimg/README.md

 # Todo

+## Features

 - Add case for transparent pixels in input image
+- Convert materials list to blocks, not textures
+- Add filter type to cli args ?

+## Improvements

+- Add error handling
 - Add more/better tests
 - Make doc comments better
 - Add instructions to readme
+- Cache block map ? probably not an issue as it is really fast to process